 Human males are imperfect by default, and they're plagued by their biological needs.

-Could you- Could you- It is essential that you do what is required to keep morale and motivation at high level, especially just prior to Operation Critical Moments.
+It is essential that you do what is required to keep morale and motivation at high level, especially just prior to Operation Critical Moments.

-I've reserved €2,000 from my operations budget, which I intend to spend on high-quality model escort girl one week prior to execution of the mission.
+I've reserved 2,000 Euro from my operations budget, which I intend to spend on high-quality model escort girl one week prior to execution of the mission.

-I'll probably arrange that just before or after I attend my final Martyr's Mass at Frogner Church.
+I'll probably arrange that just before or after I attend my final martyr's mass at Frogner Church.

 It will contribute to ease my mind, as I imagine I will be tense and very nervous.